dan-leo/masters/thesis/v8/thesis.md

 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/mac_rlc_ul.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:thp1}}
  \hfill
   \subfloat[The figure shows RLC and MAC downlink throughput, with 95\% of values under 10 kbps, except for Huawei with 50\% of values just over 10 kbps.
 Nokia, Ericsson, Ublox, Quectel, MTN and Vodacom all share similar distributions with a central tendency at 500 bps, and with ZTE at just over 1 kbps.
 Quectel and MTN have 95\% of values at 3 kbps as opposed to Ublox and Vodacom at 10 kbps.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/mac_rlc_dl.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:thp2}}
-\caption{The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.
+\caption[The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.]{The figure shows RLC and MAC layer throughput for LTE vendors, UE and MNOs.
 95\% of values under 10 kbps, and although Huawei performs the least in uplink at a 1 kbps central tendency, Huawei surprisingly takes the lead in downlink throughput at just over 10 kbps.
 Quectel and Ublox exhibit similar characteristics and MTN leads Vodacom marginally by a difference of roughly 1 kbps.}
 \end{figure}

 UE reported throughput values under 10 kbps are well under the 250 kbps speeds claimed by NB-IoT manufacturers in general.
 However, it is more in line with the Quectel modem claiming single tone uplink and downlink of 21.25 and 15.625 kbps, respectively.
 On the other hand, although Ublox and Quectel show similar distributions, Ublox claims uplink and downlink of 62.5 and 27.2 kbps, respectively, which shows that Ublox is underperforming.
 Throughput is necessary to take into account for large data transfers such as captured data, images and FoTA updates, and with low values it would affect energy consumption and latency.

 ### Data Overhead

+This section presents transmitted and received byte counts for datagrams distributed using the telemetry test set and different attenuation zones to compare multiple LTE vendors, UE devices, and MNOs as shown in Fig. \ref{fig:dataoverhead}.
+Considering the variability in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size as in Appendix \ref{appendix_ue_reported}.
+However, a boxplot representation shows the characteristics of the data more fully with respect to LTE vendors, UE and MNOs.
+Since the largest UDP packets are 512 bytes in size, a line is drawn at this value for comparison.
+Data overhead is observed for all telemetry tests at once.

 \begin{figure}[ht]
   \subfloat[Transmission bytes of all manufacturers and operators, with at least 50\% of values centered between 100 and 1000 bytes except for Nokia which extends further, having a 95th percentile at 10,000 bytes or more in outliers.]{